A - Z Guidance

 - How much of a contribution to the post they are requesting from us

-We will not consider applications from local government bodies.
-This includes councils at all levels, including community councils and parish councils.
+We do not fund local government bodies.
+This includes councils at all levels, including community councils, county councils, district councils, parish councils, unitary authorities, combined authorities and metropolitan boroughs.

-We will not fund medical aids or equipment where there is a statutory responsibility.
-This includes buying specialised medical equipment for a hospital.
+We also do not fund medical aids or equipment for a hospital.

 Mentoring and Befriending Work